drewdaemon/drewtate.io/_posts/2022-08-22-the-design-of-every-day-things.md

 Are machines responsible to work well with humans, or are humans responsible to learn how to work with machines?
 Engineering types (of which I am one) tend to emphasize and embrace the logic of what they are building.
 If a user runs into trouble, we're stunned.
 They just need to think rationally!
 Did they even read the manual?

-Instead, we need to design every day machines that are delightful and helpful to _real humans_ who experience the world subjectively and don't have time to take an evening class on how to use their new microwave.
+Instead, we need to design everyday machines that are delightful and helpful to _real humans_ who experience the world subjectively and don't have time to take an evening class on how to use their new microwave.

 In other words